 Women travelling in India can sometimes find themselves the target of unwanted attention and hassle.
 Apart from a few isolated examples it is generally just an annoyance and doesn’t go any further, it is certainly not as widespread an epidemic as the media would have you believe, but there are however a few safety practicalities for women in India that may make your trip go a little smoother.

 Ensuring that you respect local customs and beliefs is a must, so wear respectable clothing (there is no need to go overboard, generally shorts or long cotton trousers and a basic cotton T shirt will suffice), and use a scarf to cover up shoulders and any exposed skin if entering into a religious site or a place of worship.
 Sometimes wearing a wedding ring, even if you are not married, can be enough to stop any unwanted advances.

-If the hassle oversteps a boundary, then don’t be afraid to shout and draw attention to yourself.
+If the staring or the hassle oversteps a boundary, then don’t be afraid to shout and draw attention to yourself.
 Remain confident and move yourself to a group of women or other backpackers as soon as possible.
 There are female only carriages on some trains in India, you are not obliged to use them in any way shape or form but if it makes you feel safer then they are a good option.